librato/librato-rack/README.md

 ## Troubleshooting

-Note that it may take 2-3 minutes for the first results to show up in your Metrics account after you have started your servers with `librato-rails` enabled and the first request has been received.
+Note that it may take 2-3 minutes for the first results to show up in your Metrics account after you have started your servers with `librato-rack` enabled and the first request has been received.

-If you want to get more information about `librato-rails` submissions to the Metrics service you can set your `log_level` to `debug` (see [configuration](https://github.com/librato/librato-rails/wiki/Configuration)) to get detailed information added to your logs about the settings `librato-rails` is seeing at startup and when it is submitting.
+For more information about startup and submissions to the Metrics service you can set your `log_level` to `debug`.
+If you are having an issue with a specific metric, using `trace` will add the exact measurements being sent to your logs along with other details about `librato-rack` execution.
+Neither of these modes are recommended long-term in production as they will add significant volume to your log file and may slow operation somewhat.

-If you are having an issue with a specific metric, using a `log_level` of `trace` will add the exact measurements being sent to your logs along with lots of other information about `librato-rails` as it executes.
-Neither of these modes are recommended long-term in production as they will add quite a bit of volume to your log file and will slow operation somewhat.
-Note that submission I/O is non-blocking, submission times are total time - your process will continue to handle requests during submissions.
+Submission times are total time but submission I/O is non-blocking - your process will continue to handle requests during submissions.

-If you are debugging setting up `librato-rails` locally you can set `flush_interval` to something shorter (say 10s) to force submission more frequently.
+If you are debugging setup locally you can set `flush_interval` to something shorter (say 10s) to force submission more frequently.
 Don't change your `flush_interval` in production as it will not result in measurements showing up more quickly, but may affect performance.

 ## Contribution